110 Karat

 110 Karat is the fifth studio album by Swiss singer Luca Hänni.
 It was released on 9 October 2020 by Muve Recordings.
 The album marks Hänni's first album to be primarily recorded in German.
+It reached number two on the Swiss Album Charts.

 Singles

 "Nebenbei" was released as the lead single from the album on 20 December 2019.
 The song peaked at number sixty-four on the Swiss Singles Chart.
 "Nie mehr allein" was released as the second single from the album on 6 March 2020.
 "Diamant" was released as the third single from the album on 22 May 2020.
 The song peaked at number sixty-five on the Swiss Singles Chart.